METHODOLOGY FOR RENTAL MARKET SURVEY

 - A — If the CV is greater than 0 and less than or equal to 2.5 then the level of reliability is Excellent.

 - B — If the CV is greater than 2.5 and less than or equal to 5 then the level of reliability is Very Good.

 - C — If the CV is greater than 5 and less than or equal to 7.5 then the level of reliability is Good.

-- D — If the CV is greater than 7.5 and less than or equal to 10 then the level of reliability is Fair.
+- D — If the CV is greater than 7.5 and less than or equal to 10 then the level of reliability is Poor (use with caution).

-- ** — If the CV is greater than 10 then the level of reliability is Poor.
-(Do Not Publish)
+- ** — If the CV is greater than 10 then the estimate is suppressed and not published.

 1 April survey was conducted for the last time in 2015.

 2 Availability rate was collected between 2005 and 2017 exclusively; this series was discontinued in 2018.